zyl199710/HIPGNN/README.md

 For the loss weights, we empirically set $\alpha = 0.01$ on the STRINGdb dataset, and $\alpha = 0.02$ on the CPDB dataset.
 Then we compute $\beta = 2/3(1-\alpha)$ and $\gamma = 1/3(1-\alpha)$.

+The random seed is fixed as 42.

 The training ratio is set to 20\% and 80\% to model performance more adequately.
 To uniformly evaluate the performance of models, we show the best performance of the AP metric throughout 500 training epochs in the test set.

-And the random seed is fixed as 42.

 ## Method